garciajg/segment-dotnet-calls/README.md

   - The `track` call when the user searches for a job.
 - `TrackDashboardJobApplied`
   - The `track` call when the user applies for a job directly from the list of jobs dashboard.
+- TrackJobPostingApplied`
+  - The `track` call when the user applies for a job from the job detail page

+Post-Interview Track Events
+- `TrackTaxCreditStarted`
+  - The `track` call when the user starts Tax Credit
+- `TrackTaxCreditQuestionnaireStarted`
+  - The `track` call when the user starts the Tax Credit Questionnair
+- `TrackSelfIdentificationSurveyStarted`
+  - The `track` call when the user start Self Identification Survery
+- `TrackSelfIdentificationSurveyCompleted`
+  - The `track` call when the user completes Self Identification Survey
+- `TrackDocumentationStarted`
+  - The `track` call when the user starts documentation
+- `TrackFormI9Started`
+  - The `track` call when the user starts Form I9
+- `TrackSafetyVideoStarted`
+  - The `track` call when the user starts start Safety Video section

+- `TrackSafetyVideoQuestion1Completed`
+  - The `track` call when the user starts Safety Video Questionnaire Part 1

+- `TrackSafetyVideoQuestion2Completed`
+  - The `track` call when the user starts Safety Video Questionnaire Part 2

+- `TrackSafetyVideoCompleted`
+  - The `track` call when the user completes Safety Video section

+- `TrackEssentialFunctionsStarted`
+  - The `track` call when the user starts Essential Functions

+- `TrackEssentialFunctionsCompleted`
+  - The `track` call when the user completes Essential Functions

+- `TrackReferAFriendStarted`
+  - The `track` call when the user starts Refer-a-friend

+- `TrackReferAFriendCompleted`
+  - The `track` call when the user completes Refer-a-friend

+- `TrackChatOpened`
+  - The `track` call when the user opens Chat.